K-Terui/AntennaPattern/README.md

 ### Notice
 We consider the *uniform linear array (ULA)*.
-If you want to apply this function to *phased linear array (PLA)*, please calculate the elevation previously.
+If you want to apply this function to *uniform planar array (UPA)*, please calculate the elevation previously.